firecracker-microvm/firecracker/docs/mmds.md

 Users can add/update the MMDS contents via the backend, which is accessible through the Firecracker API.
 Setting the initial contents involves a `PUT` request to the `/mmds` API resource, with a JSON body that describes the desired data store structure and contents.
-The supported JSON data types are string, object and array.
+An important note here is that the supported JSON data types are: number, string, object and array.
 Here's a JSON example:

 ```json
 {